Stan Stasiak: Late career (1979–1984)

 In spring 1979, Stasiak returned to Pacific Northwest Wrestling, where he became a mainstay.
 He won the NWA Pacific Northwest Heavyweight Championship twice more in 1979 and the NWA Pacific Northwest Tag Team Championship four more times.
 In the early 1980s, he did commentary there and also worked as a photographer.
-In mid-1980, Stasiak appeared with the Louisiana, United States-based Mid-South Wrestling promotion.
+In mid-1980, Stasiak appeared with the Louisiana, United States–based Mid-South Wrestling promotion.
 In the latter half of 1980, Stasiak competed in Texas once more, appearing with Big Time Wrestling and Western States Sports.
 During this time, he won the NWA Texas Tag Team Championship and the NWA Brass Knuckles Championship.
 Stasiak retired from professional wrestling in 1984.

 Retirement

-After retiring in 1984, Stasiak worked for Kellum Datsun in Gladstone, Oregon as a car salesman.
+After retiring in 1984, Stasiak worked for Kellum Datsun in Gladstone, Oregon, as a car salesman.
 After a short time at the Datsun dealership, he moved to Toronto, where he worked as a security guard.
-When his health began to decline, he relocated back to Oregon in the United States in 1994.
+When his health began to decline, he relocated back to Oregon in 1994.
 He was inducted into the Stampede Wrestling Hall of Fame in 1995, and (posthumously) into the WWE Hall of Fame in 2018.